 The Title IX Office offers training and professional development opportunities for all UT students, staff and faculty.
-All workshops are currently being provided virtually to comply with current social distancing guidelines.
+Workshops are offered both virtually and in-person.
 Our workshops are tailored to the needs of each group and offer an engaging space to learn about policies, process, and prevention.
 You can request a workshop at anytime.
 Feel free to browse our training menu below to learn more about what we can offer to you and your team!

 This is an interactive workshop focused solely on setting and communicating boundaries and expectations.
 We will also discuss how to notice other people's boundaries, barriers to communicating and how to respond to cues, feedback and conflicts.
 Available for students, faculty, and staff.